vestrel00/contacts-android/docs/dev-notes.md

 2. RawContacts
 3. Data

-> There are more but that is covered later.
+> ℹ️ There are more but that is covered later.

 All of these tables and their fields are enumerated and documented in `android.provider.ContactsContract`.